-11. Don’t deny yourself clean water, but try not to leave a trail of plastic bottles in your wake.
+11. Don’t deny yourself clean water or utensils, but try not to leave a trail of plastic waste in your wake.

-Bring your own water bottle with you (we currently use the Camelbak BPA Bottle) and refill it with ultraviolet (UV) purified and/or filtered water (more and more hotels offer this).
-Consider using something like the Steripen to kill all the bacteria yourself (note: this doesn’t get rid of bad taste, so you may need to buy some rehydration salts or lemonade powder to make it taste better).
+- Bring your own refillable water bottle with you and refill it with ultraviolet (UV) purified and/or filtered water.
+More and more hotels and restaurants have big filtered water jugs with free or a low-cost refill.
+We carry with us a Camelbak BPA Bottle as our standard water bottle.
+If you're going to more remote areas, consider using something like the Steripen to kill all the bacteria yourself (note: this doesn’t get rid of bad taste, so you may need to buy some rehydration salts or lemonade powder to make it taste better).

 12. Respect the boundaries of animals.

 If you are asked to keep your distance from animals, or not to touch them, heed the request.
 Unwanted attention can cause stress and anxiety on animals, sometimes resulting in altered behavior or even worse, abandonment of their nests and young.
 When we were in the Galapagos Islands we saw travelers deliberately stray well off the path because of the “I can do what I want because I paid for this!” mentality.
 Kudos to our guide who would have none of this and continually herded them back on the trail and educated them on the potential damage caused by their actions.